Edinson Cavani: Manchester United

-2020–21: Debut season and Europa League runner-up
+2020–21: debut season and Europa League runner-up

 On 5 October 2020, Cavani joined Premier League club Manchester United on a one-year deal with an option to extend for a further year.
 He was given the prestigious number 7 shirt.
-On 24 October 2020, he made his Premier League debut from the bench in a 0–0 draw against Chelsea.
+On 24 October, he made his Premier League debut from the bench in a 0–0 draw against Chelsea.
 On 7 November, Cavani scored his first goal in the Premier League in a 3–1 away win against Everton.
-On 29 November, Cavani scored twice, including the winning goal in added time, in a 3–2 comeback win against Southampton after coming on as a half time substitute.On 2 February 2021, he scored the fourth goal in United's Premier League record-equalling 9–0 win against Southampton.
+On 29 November, Cavani scored twice, including the winning goal in added time, in a 3–2 comeback win against Southampton after coming on as a half time substitute.

+On 2 February 2021, he scored the fourth goal in United's Premier League record-equalling 9–0 win against Southampton.
 On 29 April, he scored twice and assisted two more goals in a 6–2 home win over Roma in the first leg of the Europa League semi-finals; he scored another two in a 3–2 defeat in the return leg, which allowed United to advance to the final 8–5 on aggregate.
 Across April, Cavani scored five goals and collected three man of the match award from four starts which lead to him winning his first Manchester United player of the month award.

-On 10 May 2021, Cavani officially extended his stay for another season.
+On 10 May, Cavani officially extended his stay for another season.
 On 18 May, in an eventual 1–1 home draw against Fulham, Cavani scored the first goal at Old Trafford with fans in attendance since the start of the COVID-19 pandemic, a 40-yard lob.
 He was later awarded Premier League Goal of the Month for his effort.
 On 26 May, he scored the equalising goal in a 1–1 draw against Villarreal in the Europa League Final; however, Manchester United lost eventually on penalties, despite Cavani netting his spot kick in the shoot-out.

-2021–22: Final season in England
+2021–22: final season in England

 Even though Cavani played his first match of the 2021–22 season against Wolverhampton Wanderers in the number 7 shirt, upon the arrival of Cristiano Ronaldo, he agreed to switch to the number 21 shirt, the same number he wears for the Uruguay national team.
-He scored his first goal of the season, in a 3–0 away win on 30 October against Tottenham Hotspur, assisted by Cristiano Ronaldo.
+He scored his first goal of the season, in a 3–0 away win on 30 October against Tottenham Hotspur, assisted by Ronaldo.

 On 22 May 2022, interim-manager Ralf Rangnick announced that Cavani would be leaving the club when his contract expired at the end of season.